janitastic/whats-cookin-good-lookin/README.md

   - Webpack

 ## Future Goals
-  - Make JavaScript functions more dynamic
-  - Allow users to see what recipes they can cook with the ingredients they have in their pantry
   - Add more elements to user profile such as profile photo and comments on recipes

 ## Rubric